RimworldTogether/Guide/src/selfhosting/mods.md

         print("No valid 'About.xml' file found.
 Skipping directory.")
 ```

-This script organizes mods within your Linux-based Steam mod directory, ensuring that mods are correctly identified and organized.
-Running this script inside your Steam folder will help prevent conflicts and ensure stability for your server.
+**Note:** This script organizes mods within a copied version of your Linux-based Steam mod directory, ensuring that mods are correctly identified and organized.
+Running this script inside your Steam folder is not recommended as it will rename Steam folders.
+Instead, apply it to a copy to prevent conflicts and ensure stability for your server.
 It's particularly useful for maintaining a clean mod environment, where each mod's folder is named consistently with its in-game name, making them easier to manage and troubleshoot.

 ## Troubleshooting

-For additional support or to discuss mod-related issues, join our [Discord Server](https://discord.gg/NCsArSaqBW).
+#### For additional support or to discuss mod-related issues, join our [Discord Server](https://discord.gg/NCsArSaqBW).
 ---